lxs602/Chinese-Mandarin-Dictionaries/README.md

 ## [教育部異體字索引字典<br>Taiwan MOE Index of Variant Characters](https://github.com/lxs602/Chinese-Mandarin-Dictionaries/tree/main/%E6%95%99%E8%82%B2%E9%83%A8%E3%80%8A%E6%88%90%E8%AA%9E%E5%85%B8%E3%80%8B%20Taiwan%20MOE%20Idiom%20Dictionary)

 ### About 說明 / 说明
 An index of more than 106,000 variant characters by the Taiwanese Ministry of Education, compiled by [WFG](http://fgwang.blogspot.com).
-These files are hosted here for those searching the web in English, and as a mirror of the original.
+An exact copy of the original (no credit claimed), for those searching the web in English, and for posterity.

 ### Please note:
 From the compiler's webpage: